Memory Support in Your Pocket

 Young adult smiles while using a memory app on a smartphone at a sun-lit desk with a notebook and small plant, symbolising everyday memory support.

-Why Memory Apps Work: The Testing Effect
+The Science Behind Memory Apps: The Testing Effect

 One of the strongest findings in memory research is the testing effect.
 When you quiz yourself, you remember more than if you just re-read your notes.
 Active recall strengthens your memory because your brain must work to pull information out.
 That effort tells your brain the information matters.